arlonproj/arlon/docs/gen2_profiles_proposal_1.md

 * Relies on ApplicationSet, which is ArgoCD specific, making it harder to port Arlon to other gitops tools in the future, e.g. Flux.

-Potential solution(s) to the first issue:
+## Potential solutions to the profiles-are-not-firstclass-objects issue:

+### The Null App

+The Null App (NA) is an Arlon app (applicationset) that belongs to (is associated with) all profiles.
+Arlon ensures that the null app always exists and maintains the above invariant.
+When deployed to a cluster, the NA does not change the cluster state, so it's a no-OP.
+A possible implementation is to make the NA deploy the "default" namespace, which already exists in all (most?) clusters.

+Arlon CLI commands (and possibly APIs) will filter out the NA and automatically create and update it as necessary, so the user doesn't see it in practice.

+* The NA gets all profile labels, meaning all profiles "contain" the null app.
+* A user can now create an empty profile.
+Internally, it is added to the NA's label list.
+* When a profile is attached to any cluster, that cluster automatically "gets" the NA (since it's in all profiles), in addition to any other apps associated with the profile.
+* When an app is "added" to a profile, meaning the profile is added to the app's labels list, the profile may not previously exist, therefore the profile is also added to the null app's label list.
+Therefore, when an app is added to a profile, two apps are modified.
+* When an app is "removed" from a profile, meaning the profile is removed from the app's labels list, no change is made to the null app, therefore the profile remains in the null app's label list.
+(Actually, this behavior must change to support inconsistent states, see "declarative installation ..." section below.

+### Lifecycle operations on profiles

+* With the presence of the null app, profiles can appear to be first class objects with defined lifecycle operations.

+* Creating an empty profile: a profile is "created" by adding its name to the null app's label list.
+If it already exists in the null app's list, the app is unmodified.
+If it already existed in another app's list, then that's fine too.
+That app is not modified either.
+At the end of this operation, which is idempotent, the profile is guaranteed to exist in at least one app.

+* Deleting a profile: this deletes the profile from all apps in which it appears in the label list.
+The operation is idempotent.
+If the profile did not initially exist, a warning will be printed by no error occurs.

+### Issue: declarative installation and inconsistent states

+A user may want to provision profiles and applications in a declarative way, meaning with manifests and "kubectl apply -f".
+Those manifests contain applicationsets that satisfy the "arlon application" requirement.
+The user does not know about the null app.
+Therefore the user's declared applicationsets (with the arlon requirements) will solely completely define the arlon applications and profiles.
+We assume that the user has no interest in declaratively create empty profiles, only profiles that have at least one associated application.

+Arlon must allow a partially inconsistent state, meaning, at any point in time, some profiles may not exist in the null app.
+This is fine, since the null app's only purpose is to maintain the existence of empty profiles.
+During an inconsistent state, profiles that exist in some apps but not in the null app are, by definition, existent, since they appear in at least one app.
+However, one enhancement is necessary on the "remove app from profile" operation:
+- In addition to removing the profile from the app's label list, the operation must ensure the existence of the profile in null app, meaning add it if it's not already there.
+This will ensure that at the end of the operation, the profile still exists in the null app.
+If it no longer exists anywhere else, then by definition it is empty.

+## Full Custom Resource

+(Under construction)

-* We could represent Gen2 profiles using a custom resource, either a new type, or by overloading the existing Profile CR already used by Gen1.
+We could represent Gen2 profiles using a custom resource, either a new type, or by overloading the existing Profile CR already used by Gen1.
 The downside is an increase in implementation complexity, for e.g
 * where is the source of truth for app-to-profile associations?
 * what if an app refers to a profile label value not represented by any Profile CR?

+A new controller would be most likely need to be developed.